 Want to see what happens?

-From the amber waves of grain to the clay oven, Chef Greg Wade and Marty lead the way taking chefs on an experiential and social journey discussing the use and growth of ancient grains on the farm.
-Campers are shown traditional methods of sourdough and sprouted grains to be used in artisan breads.
-The two day class includes a tour of the mill, the farm, all while producing a variety of breads.
+From the amber waves of grain to the clay oven, Spence Farm Foundation’s Bread Camp leads the way taking bakers and chefs on an experiential and social journey from farm to loaf.
+Campers are shown traditional methods of sourdough and sprouted grains to be used in artisan bread.
+The two-day class includes a tour of the mill, the farm, all while producing a variety of bread.

 Here’s a Bread Camp video to enjoy!

-Chipotle restaurant managers, field leaders, and team directors have an opportunity to move pig pens in the field, enjoy a honey tasting, and learn more about the small-farm practices at Spence Farm.
+Restaurant managers, field leaders, and team directors have an opportunity to move pig pens in the field, enjoy a honey tasting, and learn more about the farm practices of a diversified farming system.
 Considering where food comes from and the hard work it requires to produce it characterizes the theme of “Mindful.”

 Chefs partake in farm chores while at camp by harvesting produce for local restaurants.
 Discussions led by Travis, Meyer, and other local farmers further educate chefs about best practices and sustainability.
-A variety of tastings are included in the weekend—such as eggs, milk and honey—which help chefs differentiate conventional products from locally farmed, minimally produced products.
+A variety of tastings is included throughout camp—such as eggs, animal protein, milk, and honey—which help chefs differentiate conventional products from locally farmed, minimally produced products.